Healthy Homes Assessment Korokoro

 Korokoro Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Korokoro and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory for all Korokoro and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.
+• Property managers and private landlords have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2023

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Beginning 1 July 2024